History of UAP

 In 1903 the organization was transformed as the Academia de Arquitectura, Ingenieria y Agremnsura de Filipinas (AIAAF).
 The Academia promulgated the first standards of professional practice for the practice of civil engineering and architecture, known as the Tarifa de Honorios. which was patterned from the AIA documents.

-In 1921 the first Engineers and Architects Law: Assembly Act No. 2985 prepared by AIAAF was passed.
+In 1921, the founding of the architectural profession in the Philippines was formalized by virtue of Philippine Assembly Act No. 2985 (An Act to Regulate the Practice of the Professions of Engineers and Architect) signed into law on February 23, 1921, prepared by AIAAF.
 This law created separate Board of Examiners for Architecture and Civil Engineering.
 The law also allowed practicing Maestro de Obras to be automatically registered as Architects Tomas Mapua was given the number 1 license as architect and Carlos Barreto and Antonio Toledo as numbers 2 and 3.
 All the three of them graduated in Architecture abroad.

 In 1933 the organization was transformed as the Philippine Architects’ Society with Don Juan Nakpil as president, Tomas Mapua as Vice president, Harold Keyes as Secretary-Treasurer, Carlos Baretto and Fernando Ocampo as Directors.
 The Constitution and Bylaws of the Society was patterned after American Institute of Architects.